 Public Health Medicine

-Responding to growing interest in AI in education, this project will assess the accuracy and consistency of AI-based essay grading in the Becoming a Health Professional course (PPH1002S).
-By comparing AI feedback to facilitator-marked essays, the team aims to evaluate the potential of AI tools to support assessment in a large, first-year health sciences course.
+Responding to growing interest in AI in education, this project will evaluate the accuracy and consistency of AI-based essay grading in the "Becoming a Health Professional" course.
+By comparing AI feedback to facilitator-marked essays, the team aims to assess the potential of AI tools in supporting assessment in a large, first-year health sciences course.

 Closed